How to Child-Proof Your Living Room (Our Best Tips and Tricks!)

 Fireplaces pose numerous hazards.
 Tongs and other tools can crush fingers or injure eyes.
 Keep these and fireplace matches out of children's reach.
 Never leave a young child alone in the room if there is a fire or hot coals in the fireplace, or if the fireplace doors are still hot.
 Even an unused fireplace is a hazard if a child crawls around it and breathes in the soot.
 Use a screen even if you have fireplace doors because they can become very hot.
 And teach your child to stay away from the fireplace.

-Hazards Found in Any Room
+Be Aware of Hazards in Every Room

 These potential hazards are not unique to the living room; they're found in other rooms as well: